thednp/position-observer/README.md

 * because the functionality is powered by `requestAnimationFrame`, all computation always happens before the next paint, in some cases you might want to consider wrapping your **PositionObserver** callback in a `requestAnimationFrame()` invokation for a consistent syncronicity or to eliminate any [unwanted anomalies](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver#observation_errors);
 * while the performance benefits over the use of event listeners is undeniable, it's still **important** to `unobserve` targets or `disconnect` the observer to make room in the main thread;
 * if you keep track of the changes to the `entry.isVisible` property you could say you have an equivalent for `IntersectionObserver.isIntersecting`;
-* how about an idea to make your **PositionObserver** instance work like a `ResizeObserver`, well you can simply filter your callback to the `entry.boundingBox.left !== lastLeft` || `entry.boundingBox.right !== lastRight` cases, easy right?
+* how about an idea to make your **PositionObserver** instance work like a `ResizeObserver`, well you can simply filter your callback to the `entry.box.offsetHeight !== lastHeight` || `entry.box.offsetWidth !== lastWidth` cases, easy right?
-* lastly, the **PositionObserver** will only observe changes to all sides, but in some cases you might want to only observe changes triggered by scroll, in which case you can filter your callback to a single side `entry.boundingBox.top !== lastScrollTop`, further increasing performance.
+* lastly, the **PositionObserver** will observe changes to a target box model, but in some cases you might want to narrow down to the changes triggered by scroll, in which case you can filter your callback to a single side `entry.box.scrollTop !== lastScrollTop`, further increasing performance.

 ## License